sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Building the initial setup and configuration files.
 * What I will do today - Handover the basic setup to the team
 * Blocker - Could not commit code because I was stuck with setting up the base of the project

+#### Huy
+* What I did yesterday - I worked on the architectural design of the game.
+* What I will do today - Apply design pattern.
+Write unit test cases.
+* Blocker - No blocker as of now.